Help Center

 VFX & ACES Workflows

 Sequency is optimized for linear-light VFX pipelines.
-When working with EXR or ProRes 4444 sources, you can choose from several ACES and Log presets:
+When working with EXR, ARRI, BRAW, or ProRes 4444 sources, you can choose from several ACES and Log presets:

 • ACEScg & ACES 2065-1 — Standard spaces for CG rendering and archival.